Project Think is the research arm of the Houston Learning Network.

 In 2022, the HLN launched Project Think, a new initiative to better understand the impact of the organization's investment in teacher professional development.
-To lead this project, the HLN has engaged All Kids Alliance in the College of Education at the University of Houston to facilitate a developmental evaluation of the work of teachers and principals at two HISD schools, Travis Elementary and Oak Forest Elementary.
-The HLN wishes to help the teachers and principals deepen their understanding of what engagement with cognition, thinking, and understanding means and how they intend it to benefit teachers and students alike.
-Further, HLN wishes to underwrite the efforts at Oak Forest and Travis to focus on key elements in Project Think that are believed to produce the outcomes desired by the principals and teachers in order, to design a process of rapid-cycle continuous improvement.
-The end results for HLN and the schools will be:
+This project was led by Dr. Robert Wimpelberg, former Dean of the College of Education at the University of Houston Through his research institute, All Kids Alliance, Dr. Wimpelberg facilitated a developmental evaluation of the work of teachers and principals at two HISD schools, Travis Elementary and Oak Forest Elementary.
+The HLN worked to help the teachers and principals deepen their understanding of what engagement with cognition, thinking, and understanding means and how they intend it to benefit teachers and students alike.

 About All Kids Alliance